Westfield World Trade Center: Original mall (1975–2001)

-The mall included eateries as well as approximately 80 stores, including Borders, Banana Republic, Coach, The Children's Place, Tourneau, J. Crew, Cole Haan, Sephora, Duane Reade, Gap, Sam Goody, Victoria's Secret, The Disney Store and the Warner Bros.
+The mall included eateries as well as approximately 80 stores, including Borders, Banana Republic, Coach, The Children's Place, Tourneau, J. Crew, Cole Haan, Sephora, Duane Reade, Gap, Johnston & Murphy, Sam Goody, Victoria's Secret and the Warner Bros.
 Studio Store.
 Thousands of people traveled through the mall daily.

-On April 26, 2001 the Port Authority of New York & New Jersey agreed to lease the mall to the Westfield Group on a 99 year agreement.
-On July 24, 2001 the deal was accepted.
+On April 26, 2001, the Port Authority of New York & New Jersey agreed to lease the mall to the Westfield Group on a 99-year agreement.
+On July 24, 2001, the deal was accepted.
 After the purchase, Westfield was planning a massive renovation and expansion of the mall, and was going to rename it Westfield Shoppingtown World Trade Center in 2002.